Lille will hope to claw themselves back into Ligue 1 title contention when they host Paris Saint-Germain at Stade Pierre-Mauroy on Sunday (1945 GMT).

-A native of Gijon, Enrique became a hero in Basque country after he made a controversial switch of clubs in 1996.
-Claiming he was unappreciated at the Santiago Bernabeu.
+A native of Gijon, Enrique became a hero in Basque country after he made a controversial switch of clubs in 1996, claiming he was unappreciated at the Santiago Bernabeu.

-Towards the end of the 2016/17 season, Enrique announced that he would not be extending his three-year contract with the club, citing a need for rest as his reasoning.
+Towards the end of the 2016/17 season, Enrique announced he would not be extending his three-year contract with the club, citing a need for rest as his reasoning.

 His era as a coach was synonymous with the front three he deployed for much of his time at the club, with Lionel Messi striking up a lethal association with Luis Suarez, who joined the club at the outset of Enrique's time as manager, and Neymar, whose departure came at the end of Lucho's Camp Nou reign.